-One of the best things to do in Canterbury for families and groups is Escape from the Towers – escape rooms not just built in some empty room, but built within England’s largest surviving medieval gateway.
+One of the best things to do in Canterbury for families and groups is Escape Kent.

-Each are brilliantly decorated and created to give you an awesome escape room experience – the rooms are rated as 5 stars in TripAdvisor and Escape the Towers has won plenty of awards for their work.
+Each room is brilliantly decorated and created to give you an awesome escape room experience – the rooms are rated as 5 stars in TripAdvisor and Escape Kent has won plenty of awards for their work.

 Oh, and if you’ve never done an escape room before, you should know 2 things.

 One: you’ll eventually be let out even if you have to do the walk of shame in failing to get out yourself.

 Two: make sure you really like your friends and family you do this with because you’ll want to make sure your relationship can survive the frantic pressure of solving puzzles and clues while your best friend shouts at you to hurry up!